-8. Parties' statutory obligation to publish accounts
+7. Parties' statutory obligation to publish accounts

 Section 21 (1) sentence 4 of the Basic Law and sections 23 ff. of the Law on Political Parties state that all political parties must publicly account for their assets and for the sources and uses of their funds - irrespective of whether they are entitled to receive direct state funding - in a statement of account broken down into the party as a whole, its federal association, its Land associations and subordinated regional associations.
 Section 24 of the Law on Political Parties prescribes the scope and structure of such statements of account; the statement of assets and liabilities must be accompanied by an explanatory note meeting certain minimum requirements (section 24 (7) of the Law on Political Parties).
 The statement of account must usually be audited by an independent party (auditor or firm of auditors) and, together with the pertinent audit opinion, be submitted to the President of the German Bundestag, who publishes it as a Bundestag printed paper (section 23 (2) of the Law on Political Parties).
-If a party not entitled to receive state funding has no revenues and assets of no more than €5,000, an unaudited statement of account can be published (section 23 (2) sentences 4 and 5 of the

-Law on Political Parties).
-The President of the German Bundestag (or, more precisely, the Administration of the German Bundestag) examines whether the statement of account complies with the provisions of Part Five of the Law on Political Parties (section 23a of the Law on Political Parties).
+If a party not entitled to receive state funding has no revenues or assets in excess of €5,000, an unaudited statement of account can be published (section 23) (2) sentences 4 and 5 of the Law on Political Parties).
+The President of the German Bundestag, too, examines whether the statement of account complies with the provisions of Part Five of the Law on Political Parties (section 23a of the Law on Political Parties).
 If there is good reason to believe that a party's statement of account contains misstatements, the Bundestag Administration must clarify the facts of the matter by following a specific procedure, possibly drawing on the services of independent auditors.
 In such cases, state funding may only be provisionally assessed and only disbursed against provision of collateral amounting to the party's possible payment obligation (sections 31a to 31c, cf. subsequent nos.
 9.1 to 9.3) (section 19a (1) sentence 3 of the Law on Political Parties).
-The findings of this audit are included in the report on the parties' statements of account, which is also published as a Bundestag printed paper (section 23 (3) ff. of the Law on Political Parties).
-A list of source references for the previously published statements of account and the reports by the President of the German Bundestag on these statements of account is attached as Annex 1.
+The findings of this audit are included in the report on the parties' statements of account, which is also published as a Bundestag printed paper (section 23 (3) of the Law on Political Parties).
+A list of source references for the previously published statements of account and the reports by the President of the German Bundestag on these statements of account can be viewed online.